Natale col Boss

-Natale col Boss ("Christmas with the Boss") is a 2015 Italian criminal comedy film written and directed by Volfango De Biasi.
+Natale col Boss ("Christmas with the Boss") is a 2015 Italian crime comedy film written and directed by Volfango De Biasi.
 It grossed $8,528,805 at the Italian box office.

 Plot

 In Naples, a mafia boss realizes that his cover is blown, and that the police know his face.
 So he calls Lillo & Greg surgeons to help him change his face and to look like Leonardo DiCaprio.
 But the two surgeons misunderstand, and turn him into Peppino Di Capri!
 Meanwhile, two bungling policemen are put on the boss' tracks, but the exchange with the real Peppino Di Capri, on tour in Naples for a concert!